Skip to content Skip to sidebar Skip to footer

-There are monsoon destinations, and then there’s Mawsynram — where rainfall isn’t just weather, it’s a way of life.
+There are monsoon destinations in India, and then there’s Mawsynram — where rainfall isn’t just weather, it’s a way of life.
 Tucked away in the East Khasi Hills of Meghalaya, this unassuming village holds the remarkable distinction of being the wettest place on Earth, receiving over 11,000 mm of rainfall annually.
 If you’re planning a monsoon adventure that goes beyond the ordinary hill stations in India, Mawsynram offers an experience that’s both humbling and exhilarating.

 The thing about Mawsynram during monsoon is that it transforms into a living, breathing testament to nature’s raw power.
 From June to September, when most of India seeks shelter from the rains, this remote village in Meghalaya becomes a pilgrimage site for those who want to witness monsoons in their most spectacular form.